Search

 Recycling is climate action in practice

-By recovering raw materials and producing recyclates, the circular economy in general, and REMONDIS in particular, play a major role in helping to curb climate change.
-Or in other words: it will be impossible to achieve the goal of limiting global warming to a maximum 2°C unless there is an about-turn and the world starts treating natural resources sustainably.
-Which makes it all the more odd that for many years European and German climate policymakers focused almost entirely on becoming greener in the areas of energy and transport and ignored the idea of switching from virgin to recycled raw materials.
+For many years, European and German climate policymakers focused almost entirely on becoming greener in the areas of energy and transport.
+The idea of switching from virgin to recycled raw materials was effectively ignored.
 Only now are the subjects of raw materials and recycling gaining more attention following the introduction of the European Green Deal.
 You can see for yourself just how warranted this is, simply by taking a look at the following pages.
 We have put together a summary of the main facts and figures about the individual recyclable material streams – including how they help curb climate change.

 The amount of energy saved by recycled raw materials (maximum value per tonne of recycled material used); Source: Statusbericht Kreislaufwirtschaft [Status Report of the German Circular Economy] 2020